Flotomate/product_docs/source/patch-management/deployment-request.rst

 Learn :ref:`to create a Deployment Request <manually-create-request>`

-All Computers ping the Flotomate server every hour to check for available Deployment Requests.
+All Computers ping the Motadata server every hour to check for available Deployment Requests.
 On finding a Deployment Request, Computer/Computers can acquire the Patches from the File Server, and install them following a :doc:`Deployment Policy <deployment-policy>`.